-For more information please see "Working with Lists and Import of Files", Page 47 and "User Storage Handling", Page 50.
+For more information please see "Working with Lists and Import of Files", page 47 and "User Storage Handling", page 51.

-8.4 Product Identification
+Product Identification 8.4

 The camera serial number (1) and the FCC/CE conformity label (2) are located on the bottom of the camera.
 The serial number consists of the last 5 digits of the product number K1.0024074-XXXXX.